 Many megalithic sites—including other circles, stone rows, burial cairns, and single standing stones—dot the countryside and farmland.
 Collectively, these 20-plus sites are called the Callanish Complex.

 Monoliths, Moons, Mountains, and Myths

-Over the decades, Margaret’s life’s work has included logging untold hours examining the stones; finding ones covered by thousands of years of peat; and unearthing hidden, but important, sites.
+Over the decades, Margaret’s life’s work included logging untold hours examining the stones; finding ones covered by thousands of years of peat; and unearthing hidden, but important, sites.

 The Man (or Woman) in the Moon